LorenzoNajt/LorenzoNajt.github.io/README.md

 Jan 2018 - August 2019 I was a visitor in [Justin Solomon](https://people.csail.mit.edu/jsolomon/)'s lab at MIT/CSAIL.
 I am working with his group to analyze statistical techniques currently being used to create evidence of gerrymandering.
 I also collaborate with members of [MGGG](https://mggg.org/).

-This summer I'm (virtually) interning at Los Alamos National Lab.

 ## Research: